zdy023/MathTool/README.md

 This library provides a Java module containing several simple math APIs: `expression`, `equation`, `regression` and `plottor`.

-`expression` is an API to provide a conveniet way to convert a math expression in String to a computable model. `equation` is an API to solve the zero point of a function using "secant method". `regression` is an API to solve problem of simple linear regression. `plottor` is an API to draw the graph of a function.
+`expression` is an API to provide a convenient way to convert a math expression in String to a computable model. `equation` is an API to solve the zero point of a function using "secant method". `regression` is an API to solve problem of simple linear regression. `plottor` is an API to draw the graph of a function.

 ## API `expression`

 To simply use this API you may need class `Expression` and `OperatorMapGenerator`.
 You may use `OperatorMapGenerator` to generate a `HashMap` with structure `<String,Operator>` needed by class Expression and use `Expression` to construct a computable math expression model.

-As the current API cannot correctly process negative number with negative sign ("-"), please always use the negative operator in used operator set instead of writing negative sign straightly in front of a number, aka. please write "-(3)" instead of writing "-3" if you're using the default operator set provided by us.
+As the current API cannot correctly process negative number with negative sign ("-"), please always use the negative operator in used operator set instead of writing negative sign straightly in front of a number, aka.
+Please write "-(3)" instead of writing "-3" if you're using the default operator set provided by us.

 Here is an example: